Yes! Registered Apprenticeships can begin in high school.

 - Introduce and promote career paths in your industry

-- Registered Apprenticeship is employer-driven and designed around your needs
+- Employer-driven, designed around your needs

 - Develop a pipeline of qualified employees